Trump pardons Oregon ranchers who inspired refuge standoff

 Dwight Hammond, 76, and Steven, 49, were convicted in 2012 for setting a fire that spread onto public land after years of disputes with the U.S. Bureau of Land Management.

-The Hammonds said they were using standard brush-control and land-management techniques, but the government said in at least one instance they were trying to hide evidence of their slaughtering a herd of deer.
+The Hammonds said they were using standard brush-control and land-management techniques, but the government said that in at least one instance they were trying to hide evidence of their slaughtering a herd of deer.

-Some conservation groups were dismayed at the cattle ranchers’ pardon.
+Some conservation groups were dismayed at the pardon.

-Jennifer Rokala, the executive director of the Center for Western Priorities, called the Hammonds “lawless extremists”.
+Jennifer Rokala, executive director of the Center for Western Priorities, called the Hammonds “lawless extremists.”

 “Pardoning the Hammonds sends a dangerous message to America’s park rangers, wildland firefighters, law enforcement officers, and public lands managers,” Rokala said in a statement.

-The two were initially sentenced to less than the legal minimum five-year prison sentence by a judge who thought the minimum too harsh and later released, the father after three months and the son after a year.
+The two men were initially sentenced to less than the legal minimum five-year prison sentence by a judge who thought the minimum too harsh and later released the two, Dwight Hammond after three months and Steven Hammond after a year.

 After the government’s appeal in 2016, a different federal judge ordered the pair back to prison to serve the full five years, sparking protests and the refuge occupation.

-In a statement on Tuesday, the White House said the decision was “unjust” and that the fire had burned only “a small portion” of public land.
+In a statement on Tuesday, the White House said the decision sentencing the Hammonds to five years in prison was “unjust” and said that the fire had burned only “a small portion” of public land.

 “The evidence at trial regarding the Hammonds’ responsibility for the fire was conflicting, and the jury acquitted them on most of the charges,” the statement said.

-Trump has often used his pardon power to benefit people he sees as targeted by his political opponents.

-As of 2018, Dwight had served about three years in prison and Steven had served four, according to the White House.
+As of 2018, Dwight Hammond had served about three years in prison and Steven Hammond had served four, according to the White House.

-Alan Schroeder, a lawyer for the Hammond family, said the two men could get out of prison before the day was over.
+Alan Schroeder, a lawyer for the Hammond family, said the two men could be released from prison before the day was over.

-“It’s very welcome news, and the family is greatly humbled by the fact that President Trump has looked so kindly on a family in rural Burns, Oregon, of all places,” he said in a telephone interview.

-Ammon Bundy and his father Cliven also orchestrated a 2014 standoff in Nevada between scores of armed ranchers and their supporters and law enforcement agents over cattle grazing rights.

-Reporting by Gina Cherelus and Jonathan Allen in New York; Editing by Frank McGurty and Susan Thomas
+Reporting by Jonathan Allen in New York; Additional reporting by Gina Cherelus; Editing by Frank McGurty and Leslie Adler